jhassan12/Team2/Projects/P3/README.md

 To test this function, frame, pacman, and 2 ghost objects were created.
 One of the ghost location was set to be one unit distance away from pacman's location and expected to return true.
 The other ghost was more than one unit away from pacman and is expected to return false.

+**attack()** -> This method checks if Pacman is in attacking range with the is_pacman_in_range() function.
+If so then the map.attack() is called.
+Otherwise null is returned.

+To test this function the game is initialized twice, once where the pacman is in range and the ghost should successfully attack.
+Another where Pacman is out of range and should fail to attack.

 ### Map Class

 **move()** -> If the object exists on the field, it gets removed from the current location and then gets added to the new location.